-If any person voluntarily fails to file the above mentioned return or declaration (within the terms required by the Code or regulations) with the intention to avoid or defeat any tax imposed by the Code, in addition to other penalties, shall be guilty of a felony and punished by a fine of not more than \$20,000 or imprisonment for a fixed term of 3 years, or both penalties, plus the costs of prosecution.
-If there were aggravating circumstances, the established fixed jail penalty may be increased to a maximum of 5 years; if there were extenuating circumstances, it may be reduced to a maximum of 2 years.
+If any person voluntarily fails to file the above mentioned return or declaration (within the terms required by the Code or regulations) with the intention to avoid or defeat any tax imposed by the Code, in addition to other penalties, shall be guilty of a felony and punished by a fine of not more than \$20,000 or imprisonment for a fixed term of 3 years.
+If there were aggravating circumstances, the established fixed jail penalty may be increased to a maximum of 5 years; if there were extenuating circumstances, it may be reduced to a maximum of 2 years, or both penalties, at the discretion of the Court, plus the costs of prosecution.

-Line 30 - Balance of Tax Due
+Line 31 - Balance of Tax Due